No matter how depressing this offseason has been, it could be worse, as this walk down memory lane reminds us.

-The Braves. losers of three straight, were 38-74 entering Game 113.
-A crowd of 6,070 turned out on one crazy summer night in August to watch Rick Mahler battle Andy Hawkins.
+The Braves. losers of three straight, were 38-74 entering play on Aug.
+10, 1988.
+A crowd of 6,070 turned out on one crazy summer night to watch Rick Mahler battle Andy Hawkins.

 A three-run homer by Murph gave the Braves a 3-1 advantage in the 3rd.
 The lead held until the 9th when, as you’d expect, the roof caved in.
 After a Tony Gwynn single, Andres Thomas booted a grounder by Keith Moreland to put the tying runner on base.
 Marvell Wynne bunted the runners over to 2nd and 3rd with one out.
 Mahler then coaxed a grounder from Benito Santiago but unfortunately it was hit to Thomas, who committed his second error of the inning.